RichardDooling/ArtBizLaw/Introduction/Introduction.md

 ## What is Entertainment Law?

 Entertainment law is law applied to the entertainment industry.
-But why does the entertainment industry get it's own law school course?
-Paul Weiler, author of the leading textbook, put it this way:
+But why does the entertainment industry get it's own body of laws?
+It doesn't.
+Paul Weiler, author of the leading Enertainment Law textbook, put it this way:

 > Entertainment is a human activity and economic venture.
 Its internal relationships and products are, of course, shaped by contract, as well as constitutional, copyright, labor, antitrust, and trade law.
 Yet every one of those branches of the law applies as well to other industries, such as auto manufacturing.
 Professors do not, however, teach and write books about "automobile law."